Herbert Wakefield Banks Skinner

 Herbert Wakefield Banks Skinner FRS (7 October 1900 – 20 January 1960) was a British physicist.

 Biography

-Skinner was born on 7 October 1900 at 15 Woodville Road, Ealing, the only son of George Herbert, director of the shoe firm Lilley & Skinner, and Mabel Elizabeth (née Knight).
+Skinner was born on 7 October 1900 at 15 Woodville Road, Ealing, London, the only son of George Herbert, director of the shoe firm Lilley & Skinner, and Mabel Elizabeth (née Knight).
 He was taught at home before starting school, age 9, at Durston House, from where he won a mathematical scholarship to Rugby in 1914.
 He entered Trinity College, Cambridge in 1919 to read natural sciences and mathematics; he graduated in 1922.